Across India, opposition building against citizenship law

 At Jamia Millia Islamia University on Monday, thousands stood outside the locked-down campus.
 Inside, hundreds of students took part in a peaceful sit-in, holding placards denouncing the injuries of dozens of students the night before.

-Mujeeb Ahmad, a 21-year-old Arabic major, returned to campus Monday to join the sit-in and retrieve the book bag he had lost fleeing the library, where he had been studying for exams.
+Mujeeb Ahmad, a 21-year-old Arabic major, returned to campus Monday to join the sit-in and retrieve the book bag he lost fleeing the library, where he had been studying for exams.

 “We thought we were safe in the library,” he said, adding that he and others had locked the library doors from the inside.
-Policemen broke them down, and at least one officer fired tear gas, he said, holding up an empty canister he said he’d picked up from the library floor.
+Policemen broke them down, and at least one officer fired tear gas, he said, holding up an empty canister he said he picked up from the library floor.

+About 2,000 people including students and families with young children gathered at New Delhi’s iconic India Gate memorial to protest the Citizenship Amendment Act and reports of students demonstrating against the law who were beaten by police at several university campuses.
+Priyanka Gandhi, a leader of the opposition Congress party, participated at a sit-in at India Gate for two hours.
+Police stood on the sidelines of the demonstration.

 The law’s passage has triggered protests across India, but Assam, the center of a decades-old movement against illegal immigrants, has seen the highest toll.